Amazon vs Google: The Battle for Today’s Consumer

 Another reason Amazon’s search volume is naturally lower than Google’s is because search volumes tend to decrease as users move down the funnel.
 By the time the user gets to the decision phase, many of the high-funnel counterparts have already moved on to other queries.

 According to one study, Amazon converts 6X higher than the top ten retail sites in the U.S. The platform also converts at a much higher rate than Google.
-This can largely be chalked up to the funnel stage and mindset of the searcher.
-Google caters to many more types of searches, creating many more opportunities for brand touch points along the purchase journey.
+This is largely because of where buyers are in the conversion funnel, as well as the searcher’s mindset.
+Google caters to many more types of searches, creating many more opportunities for customer touch points along the purchase journey.

 People convert well on Amazon because they turn to Amazon when they’re ready to convert.
-This isn’t always true on Google or even an ecommerce site, where you can leverage blog posts, look books, UGC, and other content to build critical awareness for your brand and education about your products.
+This isn’t always true on Google or even an ecommerce site, where you can leverage blog posts, look books, UGC, and other content to build critical brand awareness and education about your products.

 That doesn’t mean Amazon is your golden ticket to sales, though.
 Without that long, meandering discovery phase, there is no purchase phase – there would be nobody to care about the brand or products in the first place.